-1.02 Definitions
+1.1.03 Definitions

 - A. Administrative Employees: Administrative Employees are defined as persons who are required to have a contract under § 118.24, Wis.
 Stats. and other supervisory/administrative personnel designated by the District. - B. Discipline: Discipline is defined as an employment action that results in a written reprimand, disciplinary suspension or disciplinary demotion.
-For further definition of employment actions not considered discipline, refer to Part I, Section 5.02 (E) of the Handbook. - C. Permanent Employees: Permanent employees are defined as employees whom the District considers continuously employed, working either a fiscal year or a school year, until the District, at its discretion, changes the status of the employee. - 1.
-Full-time Employee: A permanent full-time employee is defined as an individual who works 40 or more hours per week for a school year or full calendar year. - 2.
-Part-time Employee: A permanent part-time employee is defined as an individual who works a school year or more, but less than 40 hours per week for a school year or full calendar year. - 3.
-Exclusions: A full-time or part-time employee does not include limited term employees as defined in this Section. - D. Supervisor: The District will identify the individual employee's supervisor on the employee's job description. - E. Teacher: Teachers are defined as persons hired under a contract under § 118.22, Wis.
-Stats.
+For further definition of employment actions not considered discipline, refer to Part I, Section 5.02 (E) of the Handbook. - C. Permanent Employees: Permanent employees are defined as employees whom the District considers continuously employed, working either a fiscal year or a school year, until the District, at its discretion, changes the status of the employee. - I. Full-time Employee: A permanent full-time employee is defined as an individual who works 40 or more hours per week for a school year or full calendar year. - 2.
+Part-time Employee: A permanent part-time employee is defined as an individual who works a school year or more, but less than 40 hours per week for a school year or full calendar year.